James Rodríguez: Real Madrid

-In a post-match interview during the 2014 FIFA World Cup, James stated his "love", "admiration" and "passion" for Real Madrid, saying that it would be a "life's dream" to play for them after his performances aroused rumors linking him to the Spanish club.
+In a post-match interview during the 2014 FIFA World Cup, Rodríguez stated his "love", "admiration" and "passion" for Real Madrid, saying that it would be a "life's dream" to play for them after his performances aroused rumors linking him to the Spanish club.

-On 22 July 2014, James signed a six-year contract with the Spanish club for an undisclosed fee, which was reported to be approximately £63 million.
+On 22 July 2014, Rodríguez signed a six-year contract with the Spanish club for an undisclosed fee, which was reported to be approximately €80 million.
 At the time, this was the fourth-most expensive transfer in the world, the third-most expensive in Madrid's history, and the most expensive Colombian after surpassing Radamel Falcao's €60 million transfer in 2013.
-The amount spent on his transfer fee led many to referring James as a Galáctico after he was given the number 10 shirt worn by Madrid legends such as Luís Figo and Ferenc Puskás.
+The amount spent on his transfer fee led many to call Rodríguez as a Galáctico after he was given the number 10 shirt worn by Madrid legends such as Luís Figo and Ferenc Puskás.

-James was greeted by a 45,000 attendance during his presentation.
-The Colombian ambassador in Madrid made a speech at the event and carried a message from Colombian President Juan Manuel Santos that James was changing the history of Colombian football and that the entire nation is behind him.
-Real Madrid President Florentino Pérez would follow with a speech of his own, stating that he welcomed James, a "lover" and "long supporter" of the club who will never forget the day he made his dream a reality.
+Rodríguez was greeted by a 45,000 attendance during his presentation.
+The Colombian ambassador in Madrid made a speech at the event and carried a message from Colombian President Juan Manuel Santos that Rodríguez was changing the history of Colombian football and that the entire nation was behind him.
+Real Madrid President Florentino Pérez followed with a speech of his own, stating that he welcomed Rodríguez, a "lover" and "long supporter" of the club who would never forget the day he made his dream a reality.